 - Thank your customers who write positive reviews.
 While you’re always striving deliver a memorable experience to your customers, remember that a little recognition goes a long way.
 If you notice that a regular customer has left a positive review, take the time to say “thank you.”
 This small gesture can go a long way to strengthen the relationship even more.

 How to Manage Negative Online Reviews of Your Restaurant

 Negative online reviews are a reality for every restaurant.
 Here are some do’s and don’ts to manage them effectively.

 - Keep it in perspective.
 You’re never going to please everyone and keep that in mind when you read negative reviews.
 Have faith in the democratizing power of the Internet.
 If you’re delivering quality food and exceptional service, positive online reviews will outweigh the negative ones.

 - Address the issues internally.
 At the same time, some negative reviewers might actually have a point.
 Whether it’s the service, the food or the décor, consider whether there are ways you can improve your restaurant.
 Then communicate those points to your staff to ensure that the problem is fixed.

 - Don’t take it personally.
 Unless the negative online review calls you out by name, resist the urge to take it personally.
 Your business might feel like your baby, but your customers are hungry, which can make them feel like babies, too.

 - Don’t ignore them.
 While you shouldn’t take negative reviews of your restaurant negatively, you shouldn’t ignore them either.
-Assure the reviewer that the problem has been addressed, and even thank them for providing their feedback.
-Negative reviews should not be ignored, instead they’re an opportunity to turn a negative into a positive.
+Instead, use them as an opportunity to identify opportunities for improvement.